 Once upon a time there lived a Misfit and her Mini-Me.

-Her Mini-Me, while only 8.75 years old, appeared to follow suit.
+Her Mini-Me, while only 9, appeared to follow suit.

 She knew she was her own superhero:

-She loved the SIZE & *BULK* of her burgeoning muscles and would display them without being asked.
+Mini-Me loved her burgeoning muscles and would display them without being asked.

 Our Misfit was pretty damn